 Is there a charge for supplying information?
 If yes, what is the cost or range of costs per page for having official documents copied?

-45. Section 20 (3), (5) of the Data Protection Act is governing in relation to the charging of access to information.
+57. The Information Act and Act No. LXIII of 2012 on the recyclability of information of public interest governs in relation to the charging of access to information.

-“(3) A copy of the document or a part of it containing the data regardless of the manner of its storage may be provided to the claimant.
-The data processing organ may charge expenses, up to the actual extent thereof, for the preparation of the copy.
-Upon his request the claimant shall be informed in advance about the amount of expenses.”
+A copy of the document or a part of it containing the data regardless of the manner of its storage may be provided to the claimant.
+The data processing public function organ may charge expenses, up to the actual extent thereof, for the preparation of the copy.
+The claimant shall be informed in advance about the amount of expenses.

-“(5) The claim shall be granted in an easy to understand way and by a technical device or way required by the claimant if this does not entail disproportionate expenses.
-The claim for access cannot be refused by reference thereto that the application cannot be granted in an easy to understand way.”
+If the document or part of document the claimant asked a copy of, is extensive in size, the claim must be fulfilled within 15 days after payment by the claimant.
+The claimant must be informed within 8 days after the submission of the claim, if the document is considered to be extensive in size, furthermore about the amount of expenses and about the possibility of fulfilling the data claim without the need for copying.

+A regulation framework ascertains the cost components of the expenses, and the viewpoints to be used when ascertaining if a document is considered to be extensive in size.

 8. Obstacles encountered in the implementation of Article 4

-46. Difficulties reported by the NGO sector:

-Some data relating to the use of nuclear energy is classified as environmental information.
-The withholding of environmental data relating nuclear energy is most commonly justified on grounds of business secrets.
-Judicial rulings suggest that business secrets are frequently not specified, but entire documentations are classified as a business secret.
-The term of “information related to emission”, constituting an exemption from business secrecy, is not clearly defined by Hungarian regulations, either.
-The roundtable set up in 2010 with the participation of the nuclear plant, the authorities, NGOs and the Parliamentary Commissioner for Future Generations began consultations to resolve the above problems.

 9. Additional information relating to access to environmental data

-47. Client requests at the Green Point Office of the National Environmental, Nature Conservation and Water Chief Inspectorate in the period 2008 to 2010 is indicated below.

-phone inquiry: 25/week average

-correspondence, e-mail: 5/week

-personal inquiry: 5/week average

-The inquiries were typically made in the following areas:
+58. The inquiries were typically made in the following areas:

 information inquiry on the method of administration, questions relating to procedural legislation;